Gary Bloxom of MetroScope interviewed music faculty Emily Ross and Justin Smith about Marylhurst's summer camps.

 Back to school

 Donna quickly learned how many credits she could transfer.
-Department of Communication Studies Chair Jeff Sweeney "sized me up like that" and counseled her in the right direction to earn a degree that fit her goals.
-And the Prior Learning Assessment Program, which allows students opportunities to earn college credit by demonstrating college-level learning acquired on the job and elsewhere, really sold her.
+Marylhurst's counselors "sized me up like that" and advised her in the right direction to earn a degree that fit her goals.
+And the Prior Learning Assessment program, which allows students opportunities to earn college credit by demonstrating college-level learning acquired on the job and elsewhere, really sold her.

 "The PLA team walked me through this degree program.
 It was an opportunity to highlight what I'd been working on already while learning the theory and ethics behind communication.
 The process was fascinating to me," Donna said.
 "Having to examine your life and what you've achieved through a new lens makes you realize, 'I know stuff.'"